 This article describes the process of replacing an LCD or LED TV screen.
+If you are not sure if you should replace it, read Is My TV Worth Fixing?.
 For plasma TVs, go to How To Replace a Plasma Display Panel.
 If you're not sure what kind of TV you have, see Is my TV an LCD, LED or Plasma?.

 Replacing a display panel is like replacing a part under the hood of your car.
 You may have to remove some parts to get to what needs to be replaced, and then put it all back together again in the reverse order.
-Unlike working on a car, however, replacing a TV panel will not get you dirty, but it will take some mechanical know-how.
+Unlike working on a car, replacing a display panel will not get you dirty.

-It's a good idea to have someone else with you while you’re doing the job.
-Your assistant can help you keep track of the parts and how they go back, and can help you with any lifting.
-If the diagonal size of the TV screen is 50-inches (130-cm) or greater, you should have someone helping you.
+It would be good to have someone else with you while you’re doing the job.
+Your assistant can help you keep track of the parts and how they go back.
+It would also be good if one of you had some mechanical know-how.
+If the diagonal size of the TV screen is 50-inches (130-cm) or greater, you should have someone helping you with lifting it.

 To place an order for the panel from a TV parts distributor is not difficult.
 Follow the steps that are described in How to Order TV Parts.
 The service manual would also be a handy reference to have if you have a high-end television.
 It might contain special instructions specific to your model.
 You can order one from a the suppliers listed under Resources.

-Once you’ve received the replacement panel, inspect it and make sure it has not been physically damaged during shipping.
 If the outer carton looks like it was punctured or bashed, don’t accept the shipment until you’ve inspected the contents thoroughly.
-Open the box and check to see if there are any cracks in the screen.
+Open the box and inspect the contents to make sure nothing has been physically damaged during shipping.
+Make sure there are no cracks in the screen.

 It is possible that you may receive a panel made by a another company.
 This can happen if the TV was designed for panels made by more than one manufacturer.
 There are also a few cases where a manufacturer may substitute a panel made by a different manufacturer.
 In any case, if you order the part from a supplier specifying the OEM part number, and rely on the part supplier to deliver the proper screen, you should be in good shape.
 Part suppliers get it right 99% of the time.
 So, for example, if you receive a Samsung replacement panel for an Insignia television, chances are that you have the correct part.